Continuous-time q-Learning for Jump-Diffusion Models under Tsallis Entropy: Applications and Numerical Examples

-In this section, we consider a class of non-LQ control problems with jumps in which we can obtain the closed-form solution with the choice of the Tsallis entropy index $p=2$.
+In this section, we consider a class of non-LQ stochastic control problems with jumps in which we can obtain the closed-form solution with the choice of the Tsallis entropy index $p=2$.
 More precisely, let $u=(u_t)_{t\in[0,T]}=(\xi_t,\eta_t)_{t\in[0,T]}\in{\cal U}$ be the corresponding control strategy taking values on $U=\R^2$.
-Let us consider the associated controlled state process under the control $u=(\xi,\eta)\in{\cal U}$, which is described as, for $s\in(t,T]$ with $t\in[0,T]$,